Understanding & Fostering Interpersonal Working Relationships

 What is an interpersonal relationship?

-Interpersonal relationships can be defined as a social tie or connection between two people or more.
-Interpersonal relationships can form amongst family members, friends, students, coworkers, and others.
-Interpersonal relationships help people develop a sense of belonging, sharpen communication skills, and improve their ability to work in a team setting.¹
+Interpersonal relationships are social ties or connections between two people or more–usually family members, friends, students, coworkers, and others.
+Interpersonal connections help people develop a sense of belonging, sharpen communication skills, and improve their ability to work in a team setting.

-Now, you may be wondering, how do these basic interpersonal relationships affect a team’s ability to work together.
+You may be wondering how these basic interpersonal relationships affect a team’s ability to work together.
 Simply put, the stronger the interpersonal relationships, the better the lines of communication between group members.

 How can you improve interpersonal relationships at work?

-If you are looking to improve your interpersonal skills at work to improve the effectiveness of your team and workplace dynamics, there are a few tips you can use:
+If you are looking to improve your interpersonal skills at work to improve the effectiveness of your team and workplace dynamics, there are a few steps you can take:

 Everyone likes to feel appreciated and acknowledged, especially regarding specific skills or strengths.
-If you are facing a challenging project or situation, ask the advice of a team member that you know is strong in that area.
+If you are facing a challenging project or situation, ask the advice of a team member who you know is strong in that area.
+Additionally, it’s humans’ natural desire to want to learn and grow.
+Providing professional development opportunities can allow your workers to grow their skills and their confidence.
+Offering training sessions for human skills such as communication, teamwork, and leadership is a great place to start.

 If team members do not feel like their wellness is a priority or their boundaries are being respected, their morale drops drastically and it will be harder for them to nurture interpersonal relationships within their work environment.
-Take steps to improve wellness at your workplace, like implementing a wellness program or mandatory mental health days off.
+Take steps to improve your workplace culture by reevaluating work-life balance, encouraging socialization and cross-functional collaboration, and promoting diversity and inclusion to make sure all voices are heard in the workplace.
+And like Tedx Speaker Scott Asai told us in a podcast episode about soft skills for leadership, your employees will always gravitate towards a positive workplace–whether it’s your or your competitor’s.

-Make sure that you are scheduling team building activities that foster employee relationships.
-Whether you work at an office or are on a remote team, scheduling team building activities are essential to growing and maintaining a healthy team dynamic.
+Make sure that you are scheduling team building activities that foster strong employee relationships.
+Whether you work at an office or are on a remote team, scheduling team building activities, such as charity events, field days, or escape rooms, is essential to growing and maintaining a healthy team dynamic.
+If your employees are comfortable with each other, interpersonal connections should be a piece of cake.

 Team Contributor